hakanensari/vacuum/README.md

 To fake web requests, I do the following:

-In a file such as `spec/support/sucker.rb`, I prep things:
+In a file such as `spec/support/sucker.rb`, I prep:

     require "sucker/stub"
     Sucker.fixtures_path = File.dirname(__FILE__) + "/../fixtures"

-Then, in the spec, I set up a worker and stub the worker:
+In the spec, I set up a worker and then stub it:

     Sucker.stub(@worker)